 Sam Bradford left his Canal Street office to wander one summer evening.
 He found himself ringing the doorbell of 766 Rue Toulouse, a stylish townhouse in the French Quarter.
 A young girl with startling green eyes opened the door, "We have been waiting for you."
 She said.

 The girl grabbed Sam's wrist and pulled him inside; Sam noticed she had an extra finger on both hands, a six-fingered girl.
 She led him into the hallway, then steered him into a shadowy room where a woman of 30 or so sat at a round table.
 The woman nodded for Sam to have a seat.
 Ice tea was set at his place; they had been waiting.
+Sam sat down across from the black haired woman, who appeared to be of American Indian blood.
+She took his hands and held them tightly and let out a breath:

 " You did a bad, bad thing.
 You drowned your late wife, Alice Lacount."
 She said laconically.